-All of this makes it difficult to see through the laws of online casino and gambling from one country to another.
+All of this makes it difficult to see through the laws of online casinos and gambling from one country to another.

 Gambling has been outlawed since 1867, but online casinos still operate?

-The truth is that gambling arent actual legal in India.
+The truth is that gambling isn’t actually legal in India.
 But this feels more like a (lack of) prioritization from the government, that they simply just haven’t changed the laws since the eighties.

 Gambling has been outlawed since 1867 (Public Gaming Act) but punishments are modest – such as 100-200 rupees – or moderate, 1-3 months of imprisonment.
 In other words, we are still being governed by gambling laws from over 100 years ago but then again, a lot of our culture is still dictated by old customs and laws.

 Online gambling is in its early stages in India.
 The three states that do permit gambling largely concentrate regulations on land-based casinos.
 A fourth State has begun preparing gambling laws in 2016.